Starfurye/PicBase/README.md

-# PicBase
+# Ther is nothing
-My image hosting for blog and repository documents, thank Github and MS.
+Hello wanderer,
+This is my image hosting base, how about turning back and enjoy your life?
+You have important things to do, aren't you.